 Whichever font you choose, be consistent!
 Switching between fonts makes it harder to read, looks unprofessional, and will distract a recruiter’s attention from the actual content of your resume.
 The same rule applies to your resume formatting in general — if you’ve used bold, italics, or capital letters for one section or subheading, use that same style consistently for each entry.

 Where possible, you should always format your resume as a PDF.
 Why?
-It’s the only way to guarantee that your resume will look the same to a recruiter as it does to you.
+It’s the only way to guarantee that your resume will look the same to a recruiter as it does to you, irrespective of the software they use or whether it’s being viewed on paper or a screen.
 Different versions of Word can change your layout and formatting, but a PDF will always look the same, no matter what program is used to open it.

 In the rare case that a company specifically asks for your resume in Word format, make sure you’ve used a standard font, as downloadable fonts won’t appear correctly and may make your resume unreadable.